-On October 1, 2022, the minimum wage in Newfoundland and Labrador will increase by 50 cents to $13.70 per hour.
-At present, the provincial minimum wage is $13.20 per hour.
+On October 1, 2022, the minimum wage in Newfoundland and Labrador increased by 50 cents to $13.70 per hour.
+Previously, the provincial minimum wage was $13.20 per hour.

 What is minimum wage?

 Minimum wage is the lowest wage an employer is required to pay their employees under the law.
 Employers may provide more wages and benefits than the minimum employment standards set in Newfoundland and Labrador’s Labour Standards Act (LSA), but they cannot offer less than the set minimum wage.

 After October 1, 2022 ($13.70 per hour), the next expected minimum wage increase in Newfoundland and Labrador will be on April 1, 2023 ($14.50 per hour), followed by another increase on October 1, 2023 ($15.00 per hour).

 You are required to pay your staff at least twice a month.
 All salaries are to be paid within 7 days of the end of the pay period.

 What deductions am I allowed to make from employee wages?

 - Deductions for a group benefit plan in which the worker participates